DavidWittman/ansible-relayor/README.md

     - specify your custom exit policy
     - is only relevant if tor_ExitRelay is True
     - default: reduced exit policy (https://trac.torproject.org/projects/tor/wiki/doc/ReducedExitPolicy)

-* `tor_ports`
-    - This var allows you to
-        - select tor's ORPort and DirPort
-        - reduce the number of Tor instances created per IP address
-    - disable DirPorts by setting them to 0
-    - HINT: choose them wisely and *never* change them again ;)
-    - NOTE: on SELinux-enabled systems you must choose from the following ports:
-    - 80, 81, 443, 488, 6969, 8008, 8009, 8443, 9000, 9001, 9030, 9050, 9051, 9150
-    - default:
-        - instance 1: ORPort 9000, DirPort 9001
-        - instance 2: ORPort 9100, DirPort 9101

-* `tor_v4ips`
-    - If you want to use only specific IPv4 addresses for Tor.
-    - Makes only sense in host_vars context.

-* `tor_maxips`
-    - Limits the amount of IPs we will use to generate instances on a single host.
-    - Indirectly limits the amount of instances we generate per host.
-    - If tor_ips is set, tor_maxips has no effect.
-    - default: 3

 * `tor_enableControlSocket`
     - will create a ControlSocket file named 'controlsocket' in every instance's datadir